Strip-search optional: Volunteers to test new Swiss jail

 Next month’s trial run will enable corrections officials to test the jail’s capacity, services and operations, as well as to review their cooperation and communication with other authorities, such as police and prosecutors.

-They also hope the drill will help clear up what they consider misconceptions about how guards, wardens and other employees operate in such facilities
+They also hope the drill will help clear up what they consider misconceptions about how guards, wardens and other employees operate in such facilities.

 “There are so many penny dreadfuls about life in prison and about the demanding work the prison staff does every day that we wanted to use this opportunity to show how we really work — and how much professionalism and experience is needed to work with inmates,” Marc Eiermann, head of prison management at Zurich West Prison, said in an email.